erinprzcom/erinprz/instagram.md

 ---
 layout: instagram
-title: Instagram is the window to my world
+title: Instagram is the window into my world
 subtitle: Follow me at <a href="https://instagram.com/fiercelycurious">@fiercelycurious</a>
 ---